Frequently Asked Questions Expand All

 Some people decide to have carrier screening before having children.
 Carrier screening also can be done during pregnancy.
 Getting tested before pregnancy gives you a greater range of options and more time to make decisions.

-Carrier screening is a voluntary decision.
+Carrier screening is your choice.
 You can choose to have carrier screening, or you can choose not to.
 There is no right or wrong choice.

 In targeted carrier screening, you are tested for disorders based on your ethnicity or family history.
 If you belong to an ethnic group or race that has a high rate of carriers for a specific genetic disorder, carrier screening for these disorders may be recommended.
 This also is called ethnic-based carrier screening.
 If you have a family history of a specific disorder, screening for that disorder may be recommended, regardless of your race or ethnicity.